 (vi) The annual interest or dividend paid and balance of principal.

-Debt service reserve for each outstanding bond based on the terms of the bonds less amount of debt service reserve already funded.
+(2) Debt service reserve for each outstanding bond based on the terms of the bonds, less the amount of debt service reserve already funded.

-If included in the revenue requirement calculations, extensions and replacements based upon a capital improvement plan:
+(3) If extensions and replacements are included in the revenue requirement calculation based on a capital improvement plan, the following:

 (A) A complete description for each major project of the capital improvement plan shall be included in the utility's case-in-chief.
-A complete description of each major project shall include:
+A complete description of each major project includes the:

-(i) the scope,
+(i) scope;

 (ii) location or proposed location of the project;